July 16, 2017 · Resistance

 June 21, 2017 · Individualism

-Resistance: Ars Technica editors Annalee Newitz and Joe Mullin speak to UC Santa Cruz sociology professor Lindsey Dillon about how the Trump administration has been removing scientific and environmental data from the Web.
+Resistance: Ars Technica editors Annalee Newitz and Joe Mullin sit down with UC Santa Cruz sociology professor Lindsey Dillon to talk about how the Trump administration has been ripping scientific and environmental data off the Web, page by page, dataset by dataset, decades of hard-won public knowledge memory-holed in broad daylight while we all sat […]

 Continue Reading →